taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 There is another benefit in extracting the action type as variable.
-Because action, reducer and action type are loosely coupled, you could define them in separate files.
+Because action, reducer and action type are loosely coupled, you can define them in separate files.
 You would only need to import the action type for to use specific actions and reducers.
+After all, action types could be used in multiple reducers.
+This use case will be covered in another chapter about advanced reducers.

 ### Action Creator